matt-reese12/cs-club/docs/coding-problems/nums-up-to-n.md

 def problem3(n):
     return [value for value in range(0, n + 1, 2) if value % 4 != 0]
 ```
 Just like the previous problem, `range(0, n + 1, 2)` is used, getting a range object filled with even numbers $$[0, n)$$.
 This time, we need to filter out every number in this range that is a multiple of __4__.
 In other, more applicable terms: every value for which __value % 4 == 0__[^1] should be discarded.
-To do this, I used [list comprehension][reference: list comprehension], a kind of shorthand for-loop syntax that can return a list of values __if__ they meet a specified condition.
+To do this, I used [list comprehension][reference: list comprehension], a kind of shorthand for-loop syntax that returns a list of values __if__ they meet a specified condition.
 If needed, under the dropdown below is an example that does not use list comprehension that may give a more clear representation of what is happening.

 <details>
 <summary>Alternative Solution</summary>